 4. Get a comparative market analysis

-Ask a real-estate agent for a free comparative market analysis (different from an appraisal), in which the agent gathers data on recently sold homes nearby in your price range.
+Ask a real-estate agent for a free comparative market analysis, in which the agent gathers data on recently sold homes nearby in your price range.
 These are your home’s “comparables,” or “comps.”

 5. Have a heart-to-heart with your agent